derobins/MACSio/doc/macsio_using.rst

 Using MACSio_
 -------------

+MACSio_ is probably very different from many other I/O benchmarking tools you may be familiar with.
+To orient yourself, it may be useful to read the first sections of the original :download:`design document <macsio_design.pdf>`.

+In particular, in *MACSio_ speak*, when we talk about I/O requests, request sizes, frequencies, etc., we speak about them in terms of the operations of a *real* application performing *dumps* of its *mesh* and *field* data.

 By default, MACSio_'s command-line arguments are designed to maintain constant per-task I/O workload as task count is varied.
 This means MACSio_, by default, exhibits *weak scaling* behavior.
-This does not mean, however, that strong scaling scenarios cannot be handled.
+This does not mean, however, that strong scaling scenarios cannot also be handled.
 It means only that extra work is involved in constructing command-line arguments to ensure a *strong scaling* goal is achieved if that is desired.